 - Start-ups help in driving innovation and providing new business models.
 A lack of digital technologies in public services can contribute to a decline of entrepreneurial spirit in developing new start-ups in a competitive market

-- Legislative and legal constraints provide a further hurdle for public services in introducing new digital technologies that better provide public services
+- Legislative and legal constraints provide a further hurdle for introducing new digital technologies that better provide public services

 - Users are hesitant to share their data, as security concerns and lack of trust increase, which is why data experts argue that governments need to find a balanced approach